Change to view Australian and NZ students' course information. You are viewing international students' course information.

 QUT's Faculty of Law offers a limited number of tuition fee waiver scholarships for highly motivated postgraduate students facing social and/or economic hardship who are enrolled in coursework study.
 For more information and eligibility requirements, visit the QUT law scholarships page.

-A completed Bachelor Degree, higher award or equivalent study in Law, which is approved for admission to the Australian legal profession
+- A completed Bachelor Degree, higher award or equivalent study in Law, which is approved for admission to the Australian legal profession; or

-Currently studying for such as a degree, award or equivalent with no more than 2 units to complete by the date the course commences
+- Currently studying for such a degree, award or equivalent with no more than 2 units to complete by the date the course commences and neither of those units is a unit commonly known as the "Priestly 11".
+The Queensland Legal Practitioners Admissions Board will expect you to complete the LLB units at the same time as you complete the Graduate Diploma in Legal Practice.

 Minimum English language requirements